otnt/otnt.github.io/_posts/2016-02-19-Talking-within-Distributed-System-Message-Passing-RPC-RESTful-and-Thrift.markdown

     - Thrift
 ---

-> This is a short series about some important concepts in distributed system.

-## TL;DR;

-In this article, I first tried to explain what's difference between communication in distributed system and local machine.
+- What's different between communication in distributed system and local machine.

-Then I talked about two most popular way to communicate within a distributed system, i.e. message passing and RPC, and analyzed the advantages and disadvantages of them.
+- Two most popular way to communicate within a distributed system, i.e. message passing and RPC, and analyzed the advantages and disadvantages of them.

-Finally, I introduced two most successful protocol using these two communication idea, i.e. RESTful and Thrift.
+- Two most successful protocol using these two communication idea, i.e. RESTful and Thrift.

 ## Why talking within distributed system is different from local machine?